 Release Your Muscles with a Plan and Intention

-Recently I have started recognizing the purpose behind my foam rolling and using a more strategic approach to it.
-This meant doing some research to learn which muscles may need to be released based on personal issues/injuries/weaknesses.
+It’s important to recognize the purpose behind foam rolling for runners and try to use a strategic approach to it.
+This might mean doing some research to learn which muscles may need to be released based on personal issues/injuries/weaknesses or working with a professional who can help you identify your imbalances.

 For example: I know that my right piriformis likes to tighten up on me, which can lead to other issues in my hips.
-Rather than just rolling the crap out of that muscle (which I used to do, and I think exasperated the problem at the time) I work on releasing other muscles that may be causing that muscle to tighten up.
-Often times the piriformis gets overworked because the glutes aren’t firing properly, and this can be due to other tight muscles inhibiting the glute max or glute med.
+Rather than just rolling that muscle over and over (which I used to do, and I think exasperated the problem at the time) I work on releasing other muscles that may be causing that muscle to tighten up.
+Often times the piriformis gets overworked because the glutes aren’t firing properly.
+This can be due to other tight muscles inhibiting the glute max or glute med.
 It can also reflect a problem with the other side of the hip (maybe a weak left glute med) and the piriformis works overtime to balance it out.

-I learned that releasing the front of the hip flexors, adductors, and TFL help to keep my hips happy and glutes working (sort of- it’s always a work in progress).
+I learned that releasing the front of the hip flexors, adductors, and TFL help to keep my hips happy and glutes working (but it’s always a work in progress!)
 I also make sure to work on both sides, not just the side where I notice a problem.

-So it might sound crazy that those are the muscles I need to foam roll to keep a butt muscle relaxed, right?
-That’s why you need to think outside the box.
-It’s also good to just cover all the key muscles a few times a week, especially if you are not having any issues.
-Foam rolling and self-myofascial release in general can help you to recover faster from a hard workout, so if you are training for a marathon it’s a great supplement to all of the running!
+It probably sounds really confusing to have to think so much about what/where to foam roll.
+The point is to try to think outside the box.
+If a particular muscle is always tight and rolling/stretching it directly isn’t helping, what else can you address that might be impacting that muscle?
+It’s also good to just cover all the key muscles a few times a week.
+Foam rolling and self-myofascial release in general can help you to recover faster from a hard workout.
+If you are training for a marathon it’s a great supplement to all of the running!

 You may also like: The Most Effective Recovery Tools for Runners

-I’ve mentioned this before, but one of my new favorite toys for releasing the glutes is the Supernova.
+One of my new favorite tools for releasing the glutes is the Supernova.
 It’s bigger and a little harder than the lacrosse ball, but I find that it’s easier to use in that area because it covers more of the bigger muscles at once.

-Here is a list of the tools I like to use on some of the key muscles:
+Here is a list of the tools I like to use on some of the key muscles for self-myofascial release:

 The stick: Calves (but it’s also great for traveling)